ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

-# Connect to a Glopal Protect VPN that requires SAML authentication using NetworkManager and openconnect
+# Connect to a Global Protect VPN that requires SAML authentication using NetworkManager and openconnect

 This application allows to create and connect to a Global Protect VPN connection that requires SAML authentication using `nmcli` (NetworkManager) and `openconnect`.